alibaba-edu/qwen-bailian-usagetraces-anon/README.md

 ## Overview

-This dataset contains a two-hour anonymized KVCache trace of requests sent to a single Qwen model serving instance on **Aliyun Bailian**.
+This dataset contains a two-hour sampled anonymized KVCache trace of requests sent to a single Qwen model serving cluster on **Aliyun Bailian**.
 It is used for validating design techniques for LLM serving systems as well as inspiring future usage with the following key workload characteristics collected: